 The inability to do a kegel was a symptom of a much bigger issue which couldn’t be simply addressed by more kegels, especially half-hearted, not well-formed kegels, no this was an issue of alignment and posture as well as strengthening.
 This was learning, just like any training program, good form and strengthening all the muscles that supported the pelvic organs.
 Off with any kind of heel on my shoes, as they were contributing to poor posture and a weakened set of pelvic floor muscles.
 The physical therapist focused on my posture (a desk-bound worker I sat down all day, only to come home to my toddler who I put jauntily on my left hip) when standing, when sitting, when walking.
 I had stickers in the car reminding me to sit in a neutral posture and stickers on my work computer reminding me to do squats and now, I have my computer so that I stand to type for much of the time.
 Along with more specific pelvic floor exercises (we’ll talk more about kegels in another post) the focus on posture and alignment, strengthening the pelvic floor, made a dramatic positive difference to my symptoms.

-It took a while to work out, but part of the Urologist and Physical Therapist’s suggestion was to note when incidents of UI occurred.
+Both the Urologist and Physical Therapist’s suggested noting when incidents of UI occurred.
 They didn’t suggest when it might be, just to note if there was a time I noticed it most.
 Lo and behold there was a pattern, and there was good reason.
 Every month, in the week before your period, your levels of estrogen decrease, and this in turn affects the musculature around the urinary tract.
 The goal is to increase the pelvic floor strength, and this lowering of estrogen level will be less of an issue.
 This was a rather unpleasant insight into what will happen after menopause and an encouragement to get strengthening the pelvic floor now.

 Next time in this series we’ll talk a little more about behavioral treatments and the infamous Kegel.